zakrowling/customs-portal/README.md

 - img
   - This is where you can store images
 - scss
   - All of the styling files are stored here.
-The styles.scss file imports all of the styles which can be found in the fragments folder.
+The styles.scss file in the root directory imports all of the styles which can be found in the fragments folder.
 Use something like Compass (http://compass-style.org/) or Scout App (https://scout-app.io/) to process the SCSS into CSS.
 Scout App has an easy to use interface and it can easily watch for SCSS.
 - js
   - This is where you can store Javascript